Previous

 There are 5 medical schools in Scotland where you can study Medicine:

-MBChB is awarded via all medical schools in Scotland.
+MBChB is awarded at all medical schools in Scotland.
 However, if you choose to study Medicine at the University of St Andrews, you can graduate with a BSc (Hons) in Medicine after 3 years.
 You'll then complete your MBChB or MBBS at a partner university by following one of these routes:

-The university also offers graduate entry programmes.
+The university offers other MBChB programmes.

 The Scottish Medical Students Committee at the British Medical Association (BMA) Scotland has produced an excellent resource for studying medicine.
 This guide includes case studies from Scottish medical students who: